 A programmatic advertising strategy is a set of steps and actions a business takes to harness the potential of programmatic ads.
 This could be as simple as a single campaign for a single product or a more complex retargeting campaign aimed at different audience segments.

-The best programmatic advertising strategy for your business will depend on many factors, including what product or service you’re selling, who your target audience is, and what your business goals are for 2023.
+The best programmatic advertising strategy for your business will depend on many factors, including what product or service you’re selling, who your target audience is, and what your business goals are.

 The Fundamental Pillars of Every Programmatic Ad Strategy